Wait. Do we really need a guide to tell us which shoes work for rearfoot landing runners? Doesn’t that include most shoes?

 Its single-density DNA Loft midsole is the reason why we recommend the Glycerin over the Ghost.

-While the cheaper Brooks shoe is also a good choice for heel-strikers, its dual-density heel is a mite less stable than the G-17.
+While the cheaper Brooks is also a good choice for heel-strikers, its dual-density heel is a mite less stable than the G-17.
 The Glycerin has nearly no rearfoot bias, and its somewhat firm cushioning makes the midsole supportive too.

 Landing rearfoot on the Glycerin is a more refined experience due to its single-density construction, the rounded heel edge, and the grooved crash pad which splays when loaded.